isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 agreementCreationInfo.setSignatureType(AgreementCreationInfo.SignatureTypeEnum.ESIGN);
 ```

-When this is done, you add agreement recipients as follows.
+Next, you add agreement recipients as follows.
 Here you are adding two recipients (see Employee and Manager sections):

 ```
 // Provide emails of recipients to whom agreement is be sent